thiagoneye/project-particulate_transport_simulator/README.md

 # project-particulate_transport_simulator

-Simulator for analysis of availability and production in a factory environment.
+Simulator for analysis of availability and projection of production in an environment for the production of slabs from particulates, considering the equipment:

+- Mills
+- Silos
+- Transport System (set of piping, threads and geared motors)
+- Production Lines (particulate binders in items/plates).

 ## Purpose

+Serve as a decision-making tool, considering critical scenarios in the production environment.

 ## Authorship

-The particulate transport simulator was developed by Thiago Ney Evaristo Rodrigues.
+The particulate transport simulator was developed by [Thiago Rodrigues](https://github.com/thiagoneye/).

 ## Files